aim-rsf/browseMetadata/README.md

 DATA TYPE ----->  CHARACTER

 Categorise data element into domain(s).
-E.g. 5 or 5,8: 8
+E.g. 3 or 3,4: 7

 Categorisation note (or press enter to continue): your note here

 ```

-We chose to respond with '8' because that corresponds to the 'Health' domain in the table.
+We chose to respond with '7' because that corresponds to the 'Health info' domain in the table.
 More than one domain can be chosen.

 A note can be included to explain why a categorisation has been made.
 Or press enter for no note.